 - Students must complete an application for Graduate Studies as a Graduate Certificate Student.

 - Students must possess a baccalaureate degree from an accredited post-secondary institution (or its international equivalent).

 - Students must have at least a 2.5 cumulative undergraduate GPA or demonstrate sufficient professional experience to prepare them for the proposed field of study.

 - Students must complete the equivalent of STAT 190 - Basic Statistics and CS 170 - Introduction to Computer Science I before enrolling in any courses in the program.
 Students with workplace in statistics or programming may request a waiver of the pre-requisite from the Program Director.

 - Applicants are encouraged to submit a copy of undergraduate and/or graduate transcripts to demonstrate sufficient preparation at the time of application.
 Students may not enroll beyond their second course without providing an official transcript.

-- Assessment and enforcement of student qualifications shall be at the discretion of the Graduate Dean or his/her designate.
+- Assessment and enforcement of student qualifications shall be at the discretion of the Dean of the School of Science and Mathematics or his/her designate.

-- Students must complete all requirements of the certificate, including all required courses and competency assessments.
+- Students must complete all requirements of the certificate, including all required courses.

-- Students must achieve competency in all of the courses in the certificate within six years of the date of admission or matriculation in the first course, whichever comes later.
-Students may petition the Graduate Dean for a leave of absence, or an extension, should extenuating circumstances warrant.
+- Students must complete all of the courses in the certificate within six years of the date of admission or matriculation in the first course, whichever comes later.
+Students may petition the Dean of the School of Science and Mathematics or his/her designee for a leave of absence, or an extension, should extenuating circumstances warrant.